 How to file for Medicare appeals

-If you are a Medicare beneficiary, you have certain rights under the program, which include the right to file a grievance or request an appeal of a decision made about your coverage.
-Here’s what you need to know about the process.
+If you’re a Medicare beneficiary, you have the right to file a Medicare appeal of a decision made about your coverage.
+You also have other rights under the program, which include the right to file a grievance.
+Here’s what you need to know about the Medicare appeals process.

 What is the difference between Medicare appeals and grievances?

-Some people use these terms interchangeably, but they mean two very different things, and the process for resolving them is quite different.
+Some people might use the terms “Medicare appeals” and “Medicare grievances” interchangeably, but they mean two very different things, and the process for resolving them is quite different.
 Under Medicare:

-- A grievance is any complaint or dispute, not involving a coverage determination, about the operations or behavior of any Medicare health plan, provider, or other individual involved in your care, whether or not you expect some remedial action.
+- A grievance is a complaint or dispute, not involving a coverage determination.
+The complaint could be about the care you received, or the actions or behavior of any Medicare health plan or prescription drug plan or provider.
 You can file a grievance simply to express your dissatisfaction with some aspect of your care or how you were treated.

 - Medicare appeals are actions you take when you don’t agree with a coverage or payment decision Medicare or your Medicare health plan makes about your treatment.
 You may use the Medicare appeals process to try to reverse a decision made by Medicare or a Medicare-approved health plan.
 There are up to five levels to the appeals process.

-The process differs slightly depending on whether you are enrolled in Original Medicare (Part A and Part B), or a Medicare Advantage plan, or if your dispute is over prescription drug coverage under a stand-alone Medicare Part D Prescription Drug plan.
+The Medicare appeals process differs slightly depending on whether you are enrolled in Original Medicare (Part A and Part B), or a Medicare Advantage plan, or if your dispute is over prescription drug coverage under a stand-alone Medicare Part D Prescription Drug Plan.

 Original Medicare appeals